domenicquirl/cstree/README.md

 to happen to go from input text to a `cstree` syntax tree:

- 1. Define an enumeration of the types of tokens (like keywords) and nodes (like "an expression") that you want to have in your syntax and implement `Language`
+ 1. Define an enumeration of the types of tokens (like keywords) and nodes (like "an expression") that you want to have in your syntax and implement `Syntax`

  2. Create a `GreenNodeBuilder` and call `start_node`, `token` and `finish_node` from your parser